+Looking for an indoor play space that makes your jaw drop and your kids jump for joy?
+We've rounded up a dozen of the biggest and best spots for playing, jumping, bouncing, climbing, and thrill-seeking throughout New Jersey.
 The Garden State is home to tons of awesome play spaces, and it was tough choosing just 12.
-We limited our list to those with major wow factor—places where you can tackle a Ninja Warrior–style obstacle course, play laser tag, climb on and through play mazes, bounce on inflatables and trampolines, play arcade games, scale rock walls, and even go roller skating or bowling.
-While most of these spots aren't specifically geared toward the smaller set, all have areas and/or times set aside just for them.
+We limited our list to those with major wow factor—places where you can tackle a ninja warrior-style obstacle course, play laser tag, climb on—and through—play mazes, bounce on inflatables and trampolines, play arcade games, scale rock walls, and even go roller skating or bowling.
+While most of these spots aren't specifically geared toward the smaller set, all have areas or times set aside just for them.

 Branchburg Sports Complex boasts a four-level laser tag arena that's perfect for big kids.

-Branchburg Sports Complex – Branchburg
+2. Branchburg Sports Complex – Branchburg

 Parents can keep a close eye on little ones in the enclosed toddler area at CatchAir.

-CatchAir – Paramus
+5. CatchAir – Paramus

 This fantastical spot is an underwater-themed dreamscape filled with fun stuff for kids 12 and under.
 There's a soft play area for toddlers and a Tiny Town for kids under 4 feet, plus a three-story play structure, ball cannon, and interactive dance floor for bigger kids.
 Visitors can boogie at a bubble dance party, plunge into a ball pit, go for a spin in candy cane teacups, and more.
 Check out our review of CatchAir for more.

-Launch Trampoline Park isn't just for bouncing...
+Launch Trampoline Park offers high-flying fun for all ages.

-Launch Trampoline Park – Deptford, Linden, Delran, East Brunswick
+7. Launch Trampoline Park – Deptford

 The lights go out at Urban Air for glow-in-the-dark fun.

-Wall-to-wall trampolines, air basketball hoops, dodgeball courts, a climbing wall, and obstacle course are just some of the highlights at this jumping spot.
-A Thursday family special bundles jumping, pizza, and drinks; a weekly sensory-friendly jump lets kids enjoy the park without loud music and flashing lights; and a weekly Jumperoo toddler time offers full use of the park to the five-and-under set.
+Wall-to-wall trampolines, air basketball hoops, dodgeball courts, a climbing wall, and an obstacle course are just some of the highlights at this jumping spot.
+A Thursday family special bundles jumping, pizza, and drinks; a weekly sensory-friendly jump lets kids enjoy the park without loud music and flashing lights; and a weekly Jumperoo toddler time offers full use of the park to the 5-and-under set.

-All photos courtesy of the venues
+Photos courtesy of the venues